laudcharlesochei/aws-course-lab-manual/lab-07-4/README.md

 ## Lesson Title
 **AWS to GitHub Codespaces Migration: Direct Code Transfer and Microservices Setup**

----

 ## Lab Overview

 This lab guides students through creating a GitHub Codespaces development environment, transferring a monolithic application directly from AWS EC2 into a structured microservices architecture, and setting up version control with Git.
-Students will create separate customer and employee microservices directories using identical starter code and test the applicationâ€™s functionality in a cloud environment.
+Students will create separate customer and employee microservices directories using identical starter code and test the application's functionality in a cloud environment.

----

 ## Prerequisites